Studying a modern language at GCSE is a life-long skill for education, employment or even travel purposes.

 This is a linear two-year GCSE course; although some students joining the one-year GCSE cohort may complete it in one year if they already have a good level of the language being studied.

-The OCR course is a flexible, unitised course of assessment that allows the writing and speaking skills to be tested at different stages during the two-year course.
 All examinations will take place at the end of the 2 years’ of study and there is no coursework element.
 The oral examination is conducted by the class teacher.
 There is a tiering system and students will either be entered for the Foundation or Higher tier in all 4 skill areas.
 It is not possible to mix the tiers.

 The themes covered include: